wmde/new-lexeme-special-page/README.md

 Make sure that all checks still pass for every commit.

+If you’re working with dependabot, and it ran into the limit of open pull requests or its PRs are otherwise outdated, you can trigger a new run at
+[Insights > Dependency graph > Dependabot](https://github.com/wmde/new-lexeme-special-page/network/updates) > Recent update jobs > Check for updates.

 Once all dependency updates are merged, update the submodule version in WikibaseLexeme (see below).

 ## Updating the submodule version in WikibaseLexeme